fenixkz/rl_journey/Lesson-4/theory.md

 > Our neural network doesn't directly compute our true objective function, $J$.
 All it does is tell us what actions to choose.
 So how does optimizing the network also maximize $J$?

 There is an implicit connection, of course.
 By choosing better actions, we collect better rewards, thus maximizing $J$.
 But what about the math?
-How does the gradient "know" which way to go?
+How does the gradient "know" about this implicit connection and which way to go?

-The main trick in all Policy Gradient algorithms is to choose a clever loss function for the neural network.
+The main trick in all PG algorithms is to choose a clever loss function for the neural network.
 This loss function acts as a surrogate or a proxy for our true objective, $J$.
 We don't need to compute $J$ itself, we just need a computable function whose gradient points us in the right direction to improve $J$.

-For anyone who has tackled a classification problem, the Negative Log-Likelihood (or Cross-Entropy) loss is a familiar tool.
+For anyone who has tackled a classification problem, the Negative Log-Likelihood (NLL or Cross-Entropy) loss is a familiar tool.
 In short, it's a metric that compares the model's predicted probabilities to the actual outcomes.
 A lower loss means the predictions are closer to the ground truth.
-You might be surprised to learn, however, that Policy Gradient methods avoid this loss entirely, despite the problem being a natural fit for classification.
+You might be surprised to learn, however, that PG methods avoid this loss entirely, despite the problem being a natural fit for classification.

+---

 **A Simple Analogy: The Shifted Parabola**